Tongue Cancer

 Treatment of tongue cancer is often possible.
 The success rate in treatment depends on the stage of the tongue cancer and how far it has spread.
 Especially in the early stages, the possibility of recovery of the patient is very high.
 Since tongue cancer is more likely to be detected in the early stages, the chance of success in treatment increases.
 Thus, in patients diagnosed with tongue cancer at an early stage, the disease has a very good prognosis.

-Survival rates in tongue cancers in late stages may decrease according to the spread of cancer.
+Survival rates in tongue cancers in late stages may decrease according to the spread of the cancer.
 Tongue cancers metastasize to the jawbone and distant regions such as the lungs and liver in the late stages.

 Follow-up care